zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-appblades.md

 <a name="introduction-to-appblades-exchanging-messages-between-the-iframe-and-ibiza-fx"></a>
 ### Exchanging messages between the IFrame and Ibiza Fx

-The AppBlade ViewModel is hosted in the same hidden IFrame in which the extension is loaded.
-The contents of the AppBlade are hosted in another IFrame that is visible on the screen.

-The UI IFrame and the Ibiza extension IFrame can communicate via the **postMessage** method.
+The AppBlade ViewModel is hosted in the hidden IFrame in which the extension is loaded.
+The contents of the AppBlade are hosted in different IFrame that is visible on the screen.
+The Ibiza extension IFrame and the UI IFrame communicate by sending and receiving messages.
 The following sections demonstrate how to exchange messages between the two IFrames.

+<a name="introduction-to-appblades-exchanging-messages-between-the-iframe-and-ibiza-fx-ibiza-extension-iframe-messaging"></a>
-*  Sending and Receiving messages from the Ibiza extension IFrame
+#### Ibiza extension IFrame messaging

 * Listen to a message

     You can listen to messages using the **on** method in the **AppBlade** view-model.

     The following code snippet demonstrates how to listen to a message from the UI IFrame in the Ibiza extension ViewModel.

     ```typescript

 // This is an example of how to listen for messages from your iframe.
 this.on("getAuthToken", () => {